 Looking for an affordable vacation out of the ordinary?
 There is an enchanting natural wonder still in its developmental stage, free of the pollution of overcrowded tourist traps.
 Just a short flight out of Miami, or even out of our local Tampa airport, is a land of mountains where volcanoes are kings, some sleeping giants and others with their mighty power still visible in fuming craters.
 This is a land rich in water destinations for the adventurous tourist looking for something different on Zegrahm and other sites, the fishing fans or those just looking to relax.
 It is a land of beautiful secluded beaches, giant pristine lakes, turquoise lagoons and abundant river formations offering thrills to any visitor.
 This magical destination is called the Land of Lakes and Volcanoes, and it is our vacation spotlight: Nicaragua.

 Farther south from the capital Managua is another pastoral beach developed around a beautiful crescent bay called San Juan del Sur, where one finds a greater presence of national and international tourism.
 The waterfront is lined with restaurants and other businesses, and the bay is filled with small fishing boats.
 Some of them may be rentable, but the atmosphere for this is admittedly different from other areas, such as the lake sunapee rentals.
 It isn’t a guarantee like theirs are.
-Still, the brightly colored houses and breathtaking views from the higher surroundings are a must-capture for any touristТs camera.
+Still, the brightly colored houses and breathtaking views from the higher surroundings are a must-capture for any tourist’s camera.